Emergent SU(N) symmetry in disordered SO(N) spin chains

-In the green region of Fig.~\ref{fig:Full-phase}, on the other hand, the ground state consists of a collection of singlets formed out of $k$N ($k=1,2,\dots$) original SO(N) spins {[}SO(N) `baryons'{]} \textcolor{blue} as depicted in Fig.~\ref{fig:Full-phase}(c).
-The same relation between energy and length scales $\Omega\sim\exp\left(-L^{\psi_{B}}\right)$ holds, but now the exponent is $\psi_{B}=1/\mathrm{N}$.
+In the green region of Fig.~\hyperref[fig:Full-phase]{\ref{fig:Full-phase}(a)}, on the other hand, the ground state consists of a collection of singlets formed out of $kN$ ($k=1,2,\dots$) original SO($N$) spins {[}SO($N$) `baryons'{]} as depicted in Fig.~\hyperref[fig:Full-phase]{\ref{fig:Full-phase}(c)}.
+The same relation between energy and length scales $\Omega\sim\exp\left(-L^{\psi_{B}}\right)$ holds, but now the exponent is $\psi_{B}=1/N$.
 Thermodynamic properties retain the same form described above but with $\psi_{M}\to\psi_{B}$.
-Note that the structure of these RSPs is the same as the Damle-Huse multicritical points \cite{PhysRevB.66.104425,PhysRevLett.89.277203}.
+Note that the structure of these RSPs is the same as the Damle-Huse multicritical points~\cite{PhysRevB.66.104425,Damle2002}.

-The emergent SU(N) symmetry in each of these phases arises because, as it turns out, the strongly entangled SO(N) singlets, be they pairs or N-tuples, are also SU(N) singlets.
-Likewise, the original spins into which these singlets are broken at energies above zero also transform as SU(N) spins.
+The emergent SU($N$) symmetry in each of these phases arises because, as it turns out, the strongly entangled SO($N$) singlets, be they pairs or $N$-tuples, are also SU($N$) singlets.
+Likewise, the original spins into which these singlets are broken at energies above zero also transform as SU($N$) spins.
 As these two types of objects ultimately determine the low-energy properties, the latter will reflect this enhanced symmetry group.
-For example, the susceptibilities of the SU(N) operators (which can be constructed from linear \emph{or bilinear} combinations of the SO(N) operators, as we will show) will also have the quoted behavior with the same exponent in each phase.
+For example, the susceptibilities of the SU($N$) operators (which can be constructed from linear \emph{or bilinear} combinations of the SO($N$) operators, as we will show) will also have the quoted behavior with the same exponent in each phase.
 The same is true of the correlation function distributions.
-These two types of phases and their properties had been described before by two of us in disordered spin chains with manifest SU(N) symmetry \cite{PhysRevB.70.180401}.
+These two types of phases and their properties had been described before by two of us in disordered spin chains with manifest SU($N$) symmetry~\cite{PhysRevB.70.180401}.
 Here, they are realized asymptotically as emergent properties.

 These are our main results.
 Their derivation relies on the application of an elegant Lie algebra machinery to the SDRG.
 In what follows we outline and motivate the results, relegating the full details to a longer and more pedagogic exposition~\cite{QuitoLopes2016PRB}.